Tokenized Text Stimulus¶

 - Definition: The mode in which the tokenized text stimulus is displayed.
 Three options are possible:

-, where only one active token is displayed with all other tokens invisible. - Possible values:
+"plain", where tokens are displayed in sequence,"masked", where only one active token is displayed and other tokens explicitly masked, and"singleton", where only one active token is displayed with all other tokens invisible. - Possible values:

-- See also:
+"plain" - See also:

 parent¶